ganeshjawahar/nlp-papernotes/notes/dialogue_and_interactive_systems/speak_act_fantasy_text_adventure_game.md

     - Dialogue + Object: Least improvement because of the long description of the object the model is unable to associate that information to dialgoue, action and emote.
     - Action, Emote Task: Performs poorly when we include all the features due to the enlargement of the input.
     - Dialogue + MISC features > Model with no access to dialogue > Action + Emote features
-    - Dialogue + actions improves results almost everywhere.
+    - Dialogue + Actions improves results almost everywhere.
     - Qualitative results on how predicted utterances change when the context changes for the same character and dialogue but in a different location.

 #### Thoughts